Why Build a Pole Barn?

 - Commercial building

 We do not sell pole barn kits.
-When you purchase a pole barn from Horizon Structures, the price INCLUDES all materials and labor to build the structure as well as concrete for the base poles.
+When you purchase a pole barn package from Horizon Structures, the price INCLUDES all materials and labor to build the structure as well as concrete for the base poles.
 All you need to do is prepare your site: level dirt / bed of crushed stone / cement slab / arena footing.

 Terms and Conditions for Arenas & Pole Buildings